 It’s easy to immediately get overwhelmed with the various breeds available, each with unique characteristics that set them apart, from the color of their eggs and feathers to the nature of their temperament and hardiness.
 To help make your decision easier, we’ve listed below 10 of our favorite breeds loved by beginner backyard flock owners everywhere for their excellent egg production, their calm and docile temperament, as well as the color of their eggs.

-- Rhode Island Red – Brown Egg Layer
+- Rhode Island Red – Brown Egg Layer (Cold Hardy)

 - Barred Rock – Brown Egg Layer